Crime Prevention Unit

 Special Investigations Unit (SIU)

-The Property Crime Unit investigates a wide variety of property cases from theft, burglary and property damage to to complex financial and white-collar crime cases.
-The department’s forensic computer specialist, polygraph operator, and Auto Theft Bait Car and Crime Tech programs are within the unit.
+Finally, the department's forensic computer specialist, polygraph operator, and Auto Theft Bait Car and Crime Tech programs are held/ managed within these units.

 Evidence and Property Control